 The assessment of performance is based on audited results and the recommendation of the CEO with respect to his evaluation of the individual performance of the Management Committee members.
-There is no clawback provision or deferral with respect to the variable remuneration in case such variable remuneration has been granted on the basis of inaccurate financial data.
-The figures are based on real remuneration paid, taking into account entry date in the Company.
-The increase from 2015 to 2016 is due to salary increases as well as the fact that Armando Amselem joined in the course of 2016.
-In addition, and following the benchmarking exercise described in point 14.8, benefits and perks, such as pension plan entitlements, company cars and a medical insurance have been added to the remuneration of Executive Team members.
+There is no claw back provision or deferral with respect to the variable remuneration in case such variable remuneration has been granted on the basis of inaccurate financial data.
+The figures are based on real remuneration paid, taking into account entry date in the company.
+The decrease of the remuneration for 2017 compared to 2016 is due to the reduction of the short term variable remuneration.

-14.5 Long Term Incentives
+15.5 Long Term Incentives

-In 2016 the Company implemented the LTIP 2016, which consists of a combination of stock options and RSUs.
+In 2017 the Company implemented the LTIP 2017, which consists of a combination of stock options and RSUs.

 A RSU is the right to receive from the Company one share in the Company per vested restricted stock unit, for no consideration.
 The RSUs vest not less than three years after the grant date.
 A stock option gives the right to purchase from the Company one share in the Company per vested stock option, during a predetermined timeframe, by paying a predetermined exercise price.
 A stock option can only be exercised not less than three years after the grant date, in accordance with the principle set out in Article 520ter of the Belgian Companies Code.
 The vesting of the stock options and RSUs is subject to certain conditions, such as the participant remaining in service until the vesting date.
 The evolution of the share price between grant and vesting or exercise has been considered to be the relevant performance indicator and the vesting of the LTIP 2016 award is thus not subject to specific performance conditions.

-The number of RSUs and stock options granted to the members of the Management Committee in 2016 and the aggregate amount of outstanding options and RSUs for the LTIP can be summarized as follows:
+The number of RSUs and stock options granted to the members of the members of the Executive Management Team/Management Committee in 2017 and the aggregate amount of outstanding options and RSUs for the LTIP can be summarized as follows: